hallmason17/raft-consensus/README.md

 ## Overview

-This library provides a clean implementation of Raft with a pluggable transport layer.
-It was extracted from a database project and designed to be easy to integrate into other systems.
+An implementation of Raft with a pluggable transport layer.
+It was extracted from a database project of mine and designed to be easy to integrate into other systems.

 **Key features:**
 - Async/await with Tokio runtime